What Is Continuous Availability?

 Coherence clusters consist of multiple Coherence server instances that distribute data in-memory to increase application scalability, availability, and performance.
 Application data is automatically and transparently distributed and backed up across cluster members.
 See Configuring and Managing Coherence Clusters in Administering Clusters for Oracle WebLogic Server.

-Oracle WebLogic Server 12c provides strong support for integrating with the High Availability (HA) features of Oracle Database.
-Integrating with these HA features minimizes database access time while allowing transparent access to rich pooling management functions that maximize both connection performance and application availability.
+Oracle WebLogic Server provides strong support for integrating with the high availability (HA) and disaster recovery features of Oracle Database.
+Integrating with these HA and disaster recovery features minimizes database access time while allowing transparent access to rich pooling management functions that maximize both connection performance and application availability.

 Note:For the most up-to-date details about the specific database versions that are supported with this release of WebLogic Server, see the Oracle Fusion Middleware Supported System Configurations page on Oracle Technology Network.

-Oracle Continuous Availability takes advantage of the HA database features described in this section.
+Oracle WebLogic Server and Coherence take advantage of the HA database features described in this section.
 The integration of all these products contributes to managing and orchestrating the failover and switchover of the Oracle Database, and makes the failover of the database fast and automatic.

 Oracle Data Guard ensures high availability, data protection, and disaster recovery for enterprise data.
 It provides a comprehensive set of services that create, maintain, manage, and monitor one or more standby databases to enable production Oracle databases to survive disasters and data corruptions.
 Oracle Data Guard maintains these standby databases as transactionally consistent copies of the primary database.
 If the primary database becomes unavailable because of a planned or an unplanned outage, then Oracle Data Guard enables you to switch any standby database to the production role, thus minimizing the downtime associated with the outage.
 See Introduction to Oracle Data Guard in Data Guard Concepts and Administration.